Vitamin D: The Sunshine Vitamin

 Types: Vitamin D (calcitriol), vitamin D₂ (ergocalciferol), vitamin D3 (cholecalciferol).

-Best known for: Regulating the absorption of calcium and phosphorus; supporting bone growth and muscle development; ensuring normal immune functioning.
+Best known for: Regulating the absorption of calcium and phosphorus; contributes to the maintenance of strong bones; contributes to the normal functioning of the immune system.

 Good sources: Fatty fish (salmon, tuna, mackerel) and fish liver oils.
 Most vitamin D is produced in the body after sunlight exposure.